opensound-org/opensound/README.md

 1.0 will be our [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) version, and it will consist of:
 - The Modular Core Rust API
-- A High-Level Plugin-Based Application Framework
+- A plugin based desktop application development framework
 - A customizable Web API Server (built using both of the above)
 - A bundled Web GUI Playground